I’m pretty sure I used to be cool.

 2. I wear practical shoes.

 My shoe collection used to boast more heels than flats.
 More shoes for dressing up than for working out.
 More strappy sandals than flip-flops.
 But I quickly learned that long walks with the stroller weren’t exactly comfortable in cute shoes.
-And then my own mom, a 60-something hiking nut who shops the REI sales like it’s her job, sent me this hideous pair of Keens.
+So sneakers became my default.
 And now?
 I laugh in the face of the moms who attempt to navigate the playground’s wood chips in their pretty post-work pumps.
 And that nanny who makes the 20-minute walk to the library in her platform wedges?
 She can look forward to bunions, poor posture, and bad knees while I’m still living the frumpy-mom, healthy-foot life.

 3. I don’t even know what makeup is anymore.

-I’ve never felt completely confident with my makeup-application skills, and I’ve definitely never been a fan of the overly made-up look (or foundation lines, or obviously fake lashes, or crazy-dramatic eyeliner).
+I’ve never felt completely confident with my makeup-application skills.
 So when I was learning to navigate life with a newborn and a part-time job, makeup was one of the first things to go.
 Ain’t nobody got time for that.
 I do put on mascara about once a week — usually in the car, at a stoplight — when I’m feeling the urge to get dolled up.

 4. I bought a backpack.